-Testing this wood moisture meter on the logs I have gave very accurate readings, comparable with those of the woodsman who delivered it.
+I’ve tested this wood moisture meter on a recent log delivery that I received.
+It gave very accurate readings!
+They matched up with those of the woodsman who delivered it.
 The LCD display was clear and easy to read at most angles.
-The acoustic indicator was a handy extra but can be turned off if not required.